Free vegan keto calculator

 How accurate is this vegan keto calculator?

-Our vegan keto calculator uses the Mifflin-St Jeor equation to determine your energy needs and then applies standard ketogenic ratios (typically 70% fat, 25% protein, 5% carbs) adapted for plant-based sources.
-It is a highly accurate starting point.
+It uses the Mifflin-St Jeor equation to determine energy needs and applies ketogenic ratios adapted for plant-based sources.

 How many carbs for vegan keto?